Life Insurance with Otosclerosis.

 What rate (or price) can I qualify for?

 As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual might be able to qualify for.
-This is why, it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly for a few minutes.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly for a few minutes.

 That said however…